 Even Southwestern states were not safe from the winter mess.
 California, Nevada, southern Utah, and Arizona all received snow.

-But while schools and offices close, flights cancel, and states of emergency get declared, TDS field service technicians (FSTs) keep working.
+But while schools and offices close, flights cancel, and states of emergency get declared, TDS field services technicians (FSTs) keep working.
 Despite frigid temperatures and multiple feet of snow, our field service technicians are out providing our customers with quality service every day.
 Even when their own homes are impacted by severe weather, our FST’s prioritize their work for TDS.

 On Feb.
 12, a whopping 18 inches of snow was dumped on Olinda, California, a TDS service area located 150 miles north of Sacramento in northern California.
 The storm caused widespread outages throughout the area.
 Six Digital Serving Areas (DSAs) were without power and about 1,000 customers were impacted.
-The storm meant our field service technicians had difficulty accessing TDS sites to deploy and fuel generators.
+The storm meant our field services technicians had difficulty accessing TDS sites to deploy and fuel generators.
 During the power outage from the storm, FSTs Tom Johnston and Scott Sandifer worked the entire weekend fueling generators.

 “When they get a break they go home and start cleaning up the mess at their own home,” said the manager of Field Services.
 “The guys had trees down on structures at their home.
 It was a real mess.”